Other Translations

 What about -lhes?

 These mergers are not usually done with lhes.
-That’s because they can easily be confused with the mergers for the singular lhe, since they’re the exact same in both cases:
+This is because they can easily be confused with the mergers for the singular lhe, as they’re exactly the same:

 -o -a -os -as